usfmedia/tarpee/README.md

 - "Fabrication" folder contains links to assembly instructions, videos, and diagrams.
 - "Files" folder contains cut and design files for metal parts.

-Please reach out to hello_john@protonmail.com with any questions or concerns.

 **OVERVIEW**